 • increased agitation

 The curious drug users, including adolescents, young adults, and those intrigued by this new drug hitting the streets.
-Tucibi has gained notoriety as a party drug, taking the place of the ecstasy in nightclubs and raves.
+Tucibi has gained notoriety as a party drug, taking the place of ecstasy in nightclubs and raves.
 However, like many drugs of its kind, it poses exceptional dangers.
 Due to the unpredictable composition of Tucibi, even a first-time use can prove fatal.

 Tusi emerged as a novel substance in 2022, with its rise potentially linked to the circumstances of the COVID-19 pandemic.
 With people confined to their homes during lockdowns, drug use became an increasingly attractive option.
-Those with limited experience in acquiring street drugs could create “pink cocaine” from readily available products.
+Those with limited experience in acquiring street drugs could create pink cocaine from readily available products.

 What is 2C-B?